jesse318s/omega-summoners/README.md

 ## Learn More

 To learn how to setup a local MongoDB instance for testing, check out how to [connect to MongoDB](https://docs.mongodb.com/guides/server/drivers/).

-To learn how to deploy a full-stack web app to heroku, check out [this great guide](https://daveceddia.com/deploy-react-express-app-heroku/).